Australian cricket team in England in 1884: Controversy and aftermath

 Although there had been a prior agreement on the matter, bad feeling about the proceeds from the Lord's Test lingered and, at the end of their tour, the Fourth Australians faced more recriminations from the British press.
-Among other things, they were accused of "introducing a bloodthirsty spirit" and "playing too obviously for money's sake".
-This criticism was countered by The Australasian of 11 October, whose cricket writer Tom Horan, though himself no supporter of Murdoch's team, objected to the "spiteful criticism from certain portions of the English press" and pointed out the "narrow-minded and insulting abuse levelled at the Australian cricketers".
-In his history of Lord's, however, Warner stated that the Australians had "evidently come into favour" and that "the rows and bickerings of the past were happily over and done with".
+Among other things, they were accused of "introducing a bloodthirsty spirit", and of "playing too obviously for money's sake".
+This criticism was countered by The Australasian of 11 October, whose cricket writer Tom Horan, though himself no supporter of Murdoch's team, objected to the "spiteful criticism from certain portions of the English press", and pointed out the "narrow-minded and insulting abuse levelled at the Australian cricketers".
+In his history of Lord's, however, Warner stated that the Australians had "evidently come into favour", and that "the rows and bickerings of the past were happily over and done with".

-The problems spilled over into the next Australian season when an English team formed by Alfred Shaw, James Lillywhite and Arthur Shrewsbury toured.
-A disagreement between Alexander and Lillywhite led to members of the Fourth Australians refusing to play against the tourists in certain matches and then being banned by the colonial authorities from playing in others.
+The problems spilled over into the next Australian season when an English team formed by Alfred Shaw, James Lillywhite, and Arthur Shrewsbury toured.
+A disagreement between Alexander and Lillywhite led to members of the Fourth Australians refusing to play against the tourists in certain matches, and then being banned by the colonial authorities from playing in others.
 Having agreed contracts for matches with the colonial authorities, Lillywhite offered Alexander 30% of the gate receipts from the first two Tests, but Murdoch and the rest of the team insisted on 50%.
 One outcome was that Australia had to make eleven changes to their team for the second Test after terms could not be agreed with the Fourth Australians.
-The Fourth Australians had made up the team in the first Test but refused to play in the second Test in which nine debutants were necessary alongside Tom Horan and Sammy Jones.
+The Fourth Australians had made up the team in the first Test but refused to play in the second, in which nine debutants were necessary alongside Tom Horan and Sammy Jones.

 When the Fifth Australians toured England in 1886, the team was selected and managed by the Melbourne Club which was mindful of the past controversy.
-As a result, Murdoch, McDonnell and Bannerman were omitted despite still being leading batsmen.
-Boyle was unavailable, as were Horan and Massie who had toured in 1882, while Alexander, Cooper and Midwinter were no longer in contention for places.
-Scott was appointed captain and the other survivors of 1884 were Blackham, Bonnor, Giffen, Palmer and Spofforth.
+As a result, Murdoch, McDonnell, and Bannerman were omitted despite still being leading batsmen.
+Boyle was unavailable, as were Horan and Massie who had toured in 1882, while Alexander, Cooper, and Midwinter were no longer in contention for places.
+Scott was appointed captain, and the other survivors of 1884 were Blackham, Bonnor, Giffen, Palmer, and Spofforth.